morningred88/Power-BI/Shaping_Data/PowerBI_Query_Editor.md

 * Click Home tab > Data Source Setting> select the file path> click Change Source button> browse the current file location

 * Test: Back to query editor, click Refresh Preview, the error is gone.

+## Configure Power BI Query refresh settings

+By default, **all** queries in the model will refresh when you use the **Refresh** command from the Home Tab.

+From the query editor, right click the query, uncheck **Include in report fresh** to exclude individual queries from the refresh.